-We emphasize that, despite the standard semideviation is mean-complementary fairly consistent inequality measure, the consistency is not valid for variance, semivariance and even for the standard deviation.
-These measures, in general, do not satisfy all assumptions of Theorem 3.
-Certainly, we have enumerated only the simplest inequality measures studied in the resource allocation context which satisfy the assumptions of Theorem 3 and thereby they are mean-complementary fairly consistent.
+We emphasize that, despite the fact that the standard semideviation is a fairly 1-consistent inequality measure, the consistency is not valid for variance, semivariance and even for the standard deviation.
+These measures, in general, do not satisfy all the assumptions of Theorem 3.
+Certainly, we have enumerated only the simplest inequality measures studied in the resource allocation context which satisfy the assumptions of Theorem 3 and thereby they are fairly 1-consistent.
 Theorem 3 allows one to show this property for many other measures.
-In particular, one may easily find out that any convex combination of mean-complementary fairly efficient inequality measures remains also consistent.
-On the other hand, among typical inequality measures the mean absolute difference seems to be the only one meeting the stronger assumptions of Theorem 4 and thereby maintaining the strong consistency.
+In particular, one may easily find out that any convex combination of fairly $\alpha$ -consistent inequality measures remains also fairly $\alpha$ -consistent.
+On the other hand, among typical inequality measures the mean absolute difference seems to be the only one meeting the stronger assumptions of Theorem 4 and thereby maintaining strong consistency.